Demi Moore Says She Took Jon Cryer’s Virginity In 1984, Cryer Replies On Twitter With His Side Of The Story

 In his tweet, Cryer denies that his sexual experience with Moore during the No Small Affair shoot was his first.
 “I had actually lost my virginity in high school,” he wrote.

-But Cryer also wrote that he understood why Moore would assume that in their sexual encounter, he was actually losing his virginity, “based on my my skill level (and the stunned look on my face at the time).”
+But Cryer also wrote that he understood why Moore would assume that in their sexual encounter, he was actually losing his virginity, “based on my skill level (and the stunned look on my face at the time).”
 Cryer concluded the Twitter message by confirming that he was indeed “over the moon” for Moore at the time, and today feels “nothing but affection for her.”

 In his own book, Cryer recounts that Moore left him heartbroken when he visited her home one evening, only to be told by a housekeeper that Moore was “out with her boyfriend,” according to the TV Guide account.